 • Accurate customer data can cause significant reputational harm, resulting in unsatisfying interactions; 70% of customers are inclined to change brands following bad data management.

 The risk of poor data quality aren’t just theoretical; they directly impact your finances and customer confidence, ultimately slowing down your business expansion.
 Therefore, consider the following: What is the real expense of inaccurate data for us?
 Are we ready to face the outcomes of decisions made with inaccurate information?
-These inquiries underscore companies’ need to address the dangers of inadequate data quality and put resources into effective data management strategies.
+These inquiries underscore companies’ need to address the dangers of inadequate data quality checks and put resources into effective data management strategies.

 The Risk of Poor Data Quality: Real-World Case Studies